etabdi/liri-node-app/README.md

 ### node liri.js concert-this 'artist/band name here'

- This will search the Bands in Town Artist Events API bandsintownfor an artist and render the following information about each event to   the terminal:
+ This will search the Bands in Town Artist Events from 'bandsntown' API.Will render the following information about each event to the terminal/bash window:

      Name of the venue
      Venue location